angelosds/wp-multiple-domains/README.md

 Access your wordpress admin area and enable this plugin.

-At plugin folder, access `domains.wmd` and add all your domains to this files separated by commas.
+At plugin folder, access `domains.txt` and add all your domains to this files separated by commas.